My Own Worst Enemy (song): Composition

-Considered a pop-punk, power pop or alternative rock song, "My Own Worst Enemy" is composed in the key of E major with a tempo of 104 beats per minute.
-A. Jay's voice ranges from E_{3} to G#_{4}.
+Considered a pop-punk, power pop, pop rock and alternative rock song, "My Own Worst Enemy" is composed in the key of E major with a tempo of 104 beats per minute.
+A. Jay Popoff's voice ranges from E_{3} to G#_{4}.
 "My Own Worst Enemy" has been incorrectly attributed to Blink-182, and its title misquoted as "Please Tell Me Why".
-The song is known for its guitar riff.
+The song's guitar riff, consisting of staccatoed octaves played by Jeremy Popoff, is also widely recognized.